Sourodip-Kundu/Assignment/README.md

 # Assignment

 ## Step 1- EDA
-1.Checking data types of the feature and contian NAN values or not
+1.Checking data types of the features and any feature contain NAN values or not.
-2. Checking Descriptive statistics include those that summarize the central tendency, dispersion and shape of a dataset’s distribution
+2.Descriptive statistics include those that summarize the central tendency, dispersion and shape of a dataset’s distribution 3.Checking for multicolinearity
-3. Checking for multicolinearityCancel changes
-4. Checking the ditribution of the Features.
+4.Checking the ditribution of the Features.
-5. Cheking if the features have any outlier or not.
+5.Cheking if the features have any outlier or not.
-6. Checking the frequency of the target varibale.
+6.Checking the frequency of the target varibale.
 If it's a imbalanced calssification or not.

 ## Step 2- Preprocessing
 1. Remove the highly correleated features.